 In Fashion, it’s all a bit up for grabs.

 The Toscana sheep are likely bred in Spain, and finished either in Europe or Turkey.
 Turkey today has wonderful tanning capabilities.
 The actual sewing could take place in Slovakia (beautiful work and last I heard- pretty low minimums of 200 pieces per style.)
 But now, could be about anywhere.
 I would not be in the least surprised if the crochet work were done in China, even by machine.
-Probably the piece travels a bit.
+I am pretty sure the piece travels a bit.
+It probably has more mile points than you!
 (I highly recommend the film Gomorrah – it’s got a hair raising scene that postulates how somethings are gotten around.)

 While this specific scenario – with this particular garment – is completely hypothetical, it’s based on over 25 years in the industry…